 While many artists love the spontaneous effects that they can create using watercolors, there are just as many who prefer a more controlled approach.
 While watercolor is often unpredictable, in the hands of a trained and skilled artist, it can be controlled to a high degree, allowing precision when painting.
 For artists that prefer to work in this manner, having a pencil sketch to serve as a guide for their painting is often very beneficial.

 It’s kind of like the difference between an architect and an abstract sculptor.
 An architect needs a blueprint to work from, they know what the end result of their work should look like, so having a blueprint isn’t just beneficial, it’s necessary.
-On the other hand, an abstract sculptor may not know what they want their final piece to look like.
+On the other hand, an abstract sculptors may not know what they want their final piece to look like.
 They probably have a general idea, but they’re happy to embrace any accidents that happen on the way because it adds more life and movement to their work.

 Can You Sketch On Watercolor Paper?